-Therefore, sprinkle some cinnamon powder around your vegetable garden, flower beds, or areas they like to hang out.
+Therefore, sprinkle some cinnamon powder around your vegetable garden, flower beds, or other areas where they like to hang out.
 The spice will force them to stay away.

 And if you don’t have enough cinnamon or find it hard to use up your supply, used coffee grounds work just fine.

-Another cheap remedy that works well against chipmunk is vinegar (white or apple cider).
+Another cheap remedy that works well against chipmunks is vinegar (white or apple cider).
 The pungent scent of the vinegar repels chipmunks.

 However, some people have more success using apple cider vinegar.
 Moreover, you don’t have to buy expensive brands.

 All you have to do is put some in a spray bottle and spritz around problem areas and entry points.